yizzycool/react-fetch-with-progress/README.md

       })
   };

-  // example: listen to change for progress, blob, or eta useEffect(() => {
+  // example: listen to change for progress or eta useEffect(() => {
-    // TODO...
+    // YOUR PROCESS CODE HERE
-  }, [progress, blob, eta]);
+  }, [progress, eta]);

   return (
     <div>